 The indications that stand out from this (in-sample) term structure fit comparison are the following.
 First, if we compare the fit of the yield curve obtained by the CVAR(3) and VAR(3) term structure models, we observe that these two models perform equally well and they outperform the APW(2006) model.
 This similarity highlights the compatibility of the parameter's restriction characterizing the CVAR(3) model, with respect to the interest rates dynamics.
-Second, our preferred model, with an averaging parameter selected to minimize an error forecast criterion and not a fitting criterion like (22), has smaller mean, std. dev., minimum and maximum pricing errors than those obtained by the three competing models.
-This result indicates that, the parameter λ we add to solve the discontinuity problem and we select to improve the specification of the expectation term in the long-term bond leads, at the same time, to a better fitting of the yield curve (see also figures A.1 and A.2).
-The reason of this result is shown in the second column of Table 4, where we put pricing error statistics of the NCVAR(3) term structure model in which we have jointly estimated the parameters θ{γ} and λ using the CNLLS methodology of Section 5.2.
-We observe that the optimal value of the averaging parameter, for the criterion (22), is $\lambda^ = 0.2583$, which is very close to $\lambda^(40) = 0.2624$.
+Second, our preferred model, with an averaging parameter selected to minimize an error forecast criterion and not a fitting criterion like (22), has similar mean, std. dev., minimum and maximum pricing errors than those obtained by the three above mentioned competing models.
+This result indicates that, the parameter $\lambda$ we add to solve the discontinuity problem and we select to improve the specification of the expectation term in the long-term bond leads, at the same time, to a competing fitting of the yield curve [see also figures a.1) in Jardet, Monfort and Pegoraro (2010)].
+The reason of this result is shown in the second column of Table 4, where we put pricing error statistics of the NCVAR(3) term structure model in which we have jointly estimated the parameters $\theta{\gamma}$ and $\lambda$ using the CNLLS methodology of Section 5.2.
+We observe that the optimal value of the averaging parameter, for the criterion (22), is $\lambda^ = 0.2558$ , which is very close to $\lambda^(40) = 0.2617$ [see Table a.iv) in Jardet, Monfort and Pegoraro (2010) for further details].